 The Special Education M.S. in deaf and hard of hearing program at Saint Joseph's University prepares educators for state certification and the ability to acquire the competencies specifically needed to support learning and development in children with hearing loss.
 You will receive an in-depth education in special education in your core courses and dive deep into the current deaf and hard of hearing education practices in your concentration courses.

-Our evening classes are small and designed for professionals looking to create connections with their classmates and professors.
+Our classes are small and designed for professionals looking to create connections with their classmates and professors.
 Work at your own pace by choosing one, two or three courses per term.

 17 percent growth rate for special education jobs between 2008-2018.